aarnphm/aarnphm.github.io/content/_index.md

 I'm Aaron.
 Welcome to my humble abode!

-Currently, I'm building efficient infrastructure for serving LLM and exploring our interaction with machine learning models at [BentoML](https://www.bentoml.com/).
+Currently, I'm building efficient infrastructure for serving LLM and exploring our interaction with machine learning models at [[dump/projects#bentoml--build-production-grade-ai-application|BentoML]].
 What modality should we choose beyond text/chat for our interaction with these Large models (LMs)?
 How can we make it more easy and accessible for everyone to utilise these models?

-In the grand scheme of things, I care a lot about humans and machines interaction, and what learning, and collaboration looks like in near future:
+In the grand scheme of things, I care a lot about our interaction with machines and these systems, and what learning, and collaboration looks like in near future:
-What is [agentic](https://jzhao.xyz/posts/agentic-computing) ML and how can we design playful interaction with these system?
+How can we build an [agentic](https://jzhao.xyz/posts/agentic-computing) ML systems that is playful and fun?

+Sometimes, I might spontaneously drop everything and make music, or spent all days reading.
+Nevertheless, you can always reach out to me on `aarnphm[_]` on most platforms.

 While coherency and somewhat abstract the 'about' page is, I hope to invite you on the journey of exploring these topics and hope you enjoy your stay.